jpearl01/mcsmrt/README.md

 ## Microbiome Classifier for SMRT PacBio data

 ### Introduction:
 MCSMRT is a tool for microbiome analysis of PacBio data.
-This tool is a pipeline to go from raw PacBio data to clustered sequences (OTUs or Operational Taxonomic Units).
-The outputs include a table of the number of reads assigned to each OTU and taxonomic lineage associated with each OTU.
-Another output consists of general information regarding each read, for example, CCS count, expected error, length, primer matching result, etc.
+This tool acts as a pipeline to go from raw PacBio data to clustered sequences (OTUs or Operational Taxonomic Units).
+The outputs include a table eith the number of reads assigned to each OTU and taxonomic lineage associated with each OTU.
+Another output file which consists of general information regarding each read, for example, CCS count, expected error, length, primer matching result, etc., is created for convinience with downstream data analysis.

 ### Installation and Dependencies:
 1. Ruby v2.2.1 or greater